jarviswww/Code4HearInt/README.md

 # Code4HearInt
+---
-Official implementation for "Spatial-Temporal Perceiving: Deciphering User Hierarchical Intent in Session-Based Recommendation"  (IJCAI'24)
+This is the official implementation for the IJCAI 2024 paper: [Spatial-Temporal Perceiving: Deciphering User Hierarchical Intent in Session-Based Recommendation](https://www.ijcai.org/proceedings/2024/267).